TheArturthur/CoppermindScraper/Cosmere/Terris.md

 ### Post-Catacendre
 Around one-fifth of the [[Originators\|Originators]], those who survived the war against Ruin and the Catacendre, were Terris.
 Many of the Originators taught their children the Terris language, and over time the language was revived from its dead state.
 With the Lord Ruler's Terris breeding program and laws against intermarriage ended, the Terris were no longer an entirely isolated population in post-[[Catacendre\|Catacendre]] Scadrial.
 Feruchemical and Allomantic genes combined to allow for [[Twinborn\|Twinborn]] who have both [[Allomancy\|Allomancy]] and Feruchemy.
-However, many Terris still maintained an endogamous culture of their own distinct from the majority of the society of the Basin. [[The Village\|The Village]] is a major Terris enclave in Elendel.
+However, many Terris still maintained an endogamous culture of their own distinct from the majority of the society of the Basin.
+Most major cities in the Basin have their own Terris enclaves, such as [[The Village\|The Village]] in Elendel.
 A Terris Synod existed in the Village; this Synod had no official control over other Terris enclaves, and would claim to have more authority than it actually possessed.
 Due to their endogamy, mixed race people remained rare, despite the legalization of such relationships.
 They came to be desirable on staff, and especially amongst political cabinets.
 This is due to the fact that many people believe that it looks good for them to have diversity in their staff, using them for public image alone.
 Some Terris people have pointed out how this is merely using them as a medal.

 ## People
 The Terris people are recognized for their darker skin, but it doesn't tend as dark as one would find on [[Roshar\|Roshar]] or [[Taldain\|Taldain]].
 Their characterization as being dark-skinned is not accurate, as they vary wildly between shades and tones.
 They have more diversity in skin tone than those of [[Central Dominance\|Central Dominance]] heritage.
 Due to these factors, it is difficult to tell a Terris person by their skin tone alone.
 However, in the Post-Catacendre era, due to a mixture of their endogamy, and the fact that most dark skinned people who survived the Catacendre were Terris, they became more associated with darker skin.
-At least some Terris people are black haired.
+Their hair is usually black or auburn.
 They are also, notably, a rather tall people.
 Terris people often have a willowy build.
 Ancient paintings, during the post-Catacendre era, show Terris people with exaggerated elongated features.
 Some Terris women wear their hair in a braid, and some men keep their head shaved.
 [[Feruchemy\|Feruchemy]] is passed down through Terris bloodlines.